Dll functions exported by QM

 si.showstate=SW_MAXIMIZE

 #GetFileIcon _file [index] [flags] ;;Returns icon handle if successful.
-Later call DestroyIcon. flags: 1 large, 2 don't use shell icon
+Later call DestroyIcon. flags: 1 large, 2 don't use shell icon, 4 cursor, 8 create empty if fails

 Extracts icon from an icon file, or gets icon for a file that itself does not contain icons.
 Returns icon handle.
-When it is no longer needed, destroy it using DestroyIcon.
+Later destroy it using DestroyIcon.
+Or assign to a __Hicon variable.

 flags: